IshanMahesh/Efficient-Cruise-Control-Tesla-Model-S/README.md

 # Download the code:
 + git clone https://github.com/IshanMahesh/Efficient-Cruise-Control.git

-# Running the Adaptive Cruise Control Code:
+# Running the Efficient Cruise Control Code:
 + Run the script `FR_ACC_code.m` from the matlab command window
-+ + Run the script `cruise_control.m` from the matlab command window
++ Run the script `cruise_control.m` from the matlab command window
 + Enter the three arguments when requested: test scenario, sensor delay and adaptation lag.
 + Obtain the Graphical Outputs